ILCOR GUIDELINES FOR THE TREATMENT OF CARDIAC ARREST

 - Patient 18 years of age or older, AND

-- arrest is presumed cardiac in origin and not associated with a condition potentially responsive to hospital treatment (such as hypothermia, drug overdose, toxicologic exposure, etc),
+- an arrest is presumed cardiac in origin and not associated with a condition potentially responsive to hospital treatment (such as hypothermia, drug overdose, toxicologic exposure, etc),

 - endotracheal intubation has been successfully accomplished and maintained,